werf/werf/docs/pages_en/advanced/ci_cd/run_in_container/use_docker_container.md

 ---
-title: Use docker container
+title: Use Docker container
 permalink: advanced/ci_cd/run_in_container/use_docker_container.html
 ---

 > NOTICE: werf currently supports building images _with the Docker server_ or _without the Docker server_ (in experimental mode).
 Building images without the Docker server is still experimental, however, it is the only recommended mode.

-## Build images without Docker server (NEW!)
+## Build images without the Docker server (NEW!)

 > NOTICE: For now, only the Dockerfile image builder is available for this type of builds.
 The Stapel image builder will be available soon.